Arcade Monitor Adjustments

 The second thing is that the H-SIZE adjustment just doesn’t have any throw in it.
 I can’t adjust it while it’s on, as I don’t have any plastic drivers (I used to have a set, but I thought I’d never touch a CRT again so I got rid of them!), and it’s surrounded by a coil which I think will heat up anything metal in the middle of it, and potentially damage the set.

 So I was adjusting it with the machine off, turning it back on to the test grid and… nothing.
 Even after several turns it barely moves, if at all!
-Finally I took some photos of the chassis, found a model number (Nanao KB240331B), and found a forum thread (which I’ve since lost) referencing a jumper that controls the course setting of the H-SIZE, and the H-SIZE pot is only used for very fine tuning.
+Finally I took some photos of the chassis, found a model number (Nanao KB240331B), and found a forum thread (which I’ve since lost) referencing a jumper that controls the coarse setting of the H-SIZE, and the H-SIZE pot is only used for very fine tuning.

 Hmm.
 Pity I dunno where the hell the jumper is and I can’t get a good look at it without removing the chassis, which I’d rather avoid doing.
 To Google again, to search for a manual!
 It looks like this exact CRT and chassis combo are used in the Sega MC2000-S monitors, which I was able to find a manual for.
 I don’t think it’s exactly the same thing, but it was close enough for my purposes, so I’ll mirror the Sega MC2000-S monitor manual.

 Anyway, the manual specifies two settings, narrow and wide… mine has three, with a medium in between.
 With the machine off and discharged, I pulled it off medium, popped it on narrow, and when I turn it on the crosshatch test pattern looks excellent (other than being rotated a couple of degrees).
 I can finally see the full names on Samurai Shodown!